-Special Marriage Act: SC dismisses PIL challenging provisions to publish private details of couples
+Special Marriage Act: SC dismisses PIL challenging provisions to publish personal details of couples

 The plea also said that marriage is a private decision of two consenting adults and the Special Marriage Act was “formulated to provide a secular form of marriage”.

-With the publication of intimate details, the targeting of interfaith couples has escalated in the last few years, Newslaundry has reported.
+With the publication of personal details, the targeting of interfaith couples has escalated in the last few years, Newslaundry has reported.
 Hindutva groups described such relationships as “love jihad” – a debunked idea that Muslim men romantically lure Hindu women to have them converted to Islam.

 “Publication of personal details often might have a chilling effect on the right to marry,” the petitioner argued.
 “In other words, couples are asked to waive the right to privacy to exercise the right to marry.”